 He was young, maybe her and Ivy's age, and looked like a nice guy, maybe a little too nice to be in the business.
 But she quickly pushed her doubt away.
 Never judge a book by its cover.
 She was sure there was a reason he was on the team other than his good looks.

-"Calvin," he corrected in a quiet Irish brogue similar to Rocky's.
+"Calvin," he corrected in a quiet Irish brogue similar to Rocky's but more pronounced and soft spoke.
+He shook the offered hand politely.
 "Nice to meet you."
-Immediately, Ivy was hanging on his arm again and leaning towards Missy with lamp like yellow eyes.
+In a flash, Ivy had released Missy and was hanging off his arm again and, leaning towards the new girl with lamp like yellow eyes.